microsoft/backbone-virtualized-listview/README.md

 > Backbone list view with virtualization support

-UI virtualization is essential to your Web UI performance in case you have thousands of data item to render. *The idea is to skip rendering the off screen items and replace them with paddings.
+UI virtualization is essential to your Web UI performance in case you have thousands of data item to render. *The idea is to skip rendering the off screen items and replace them with filler blocks.
 You need to handle the scroll and resize events to adjust the DOM content.*

 The principle is straight forward, but the implementation is fussy.
 This [Backbone][backbonejs] based implementation is aiming to create a general